 Before you set off, set out the course for the boat’s upcoming trip with your captain.
 Identify key destinations and stops during your trip, as these will most likely be your provisioning opportunities.
 Speak to an agent and find out where the local supermarkets and shops are, if any, and learn of the seasonal produce.
 Many remote islands get weekly deliveries from the mainland either by air or by boat, and if you’re charming enough, you just might be able to put an order in.

 Talk to the locals

-With whatever ingredient you’ve fortuitously found, learn how to use it in your cooking in many different ways – pickle it, dry it, pan-fry it, blend it, eat it raw, mix it with coconut milk… Tackle the issue of limited fresh produce by ensuring you have all the necessary fishing gear onboard and identify the crew’s resident fisherman in order to reel in that winning catch of the day to impress your guests and fellow crewmates.
-Dig deep into those bilges, vac pack and freeze before you leave!
+With whatever ingredient you’ve fortuitously found, learn how to use it in your cooking in many different ways.
+Ie, pickle it, dry it, pan-fry it, blend it, eat it raw, mix it with coconut milk… Tackle the issue of limited fresh produce by ensuring you have all the necessary fishing gear on board.
+And identify the crew’s resident fisherman, in order to reel in that winning catch of the day to impress your guests and fellow crewmates.
+Dig deep into those bilges, vac pack, and freeze before you leave!